 Section 2.
 Dues

-The dues required for membership in the Association are established by the Executive Council.
+The dues required for membership in the Association are established by the Board of Directors.

 Annual dues are due and payable on or before March 31st of each year.

 An annual membership is effective on 1 January.
 If dues are not paid by 1 February, membership status is lost.